KrishDataLab/Amazon_Sales_Analysis/README.md

 Hi, I’m Krish a Data Analyst passionate about turning data into actionable insights.

-This repository contains my end-to-end data analytics projects using Excel.
+This repository contains my end-to-end data analytics project using Excel.
 Each project focuses on real-world business problems, data cleaning, analysis, visualization, and clear communication of insights.